-- Larger conversation heart candy without writing on them (I get nothing for mentioning Brach's Conversation Hearts, just something I saw at the store that I thought was cool)
+- Larger conversation heart candy without writing on them (I get nothing for mentioning Brach's Conversation Hearts, just something I saw at the store that I thought was cool) You can also use large hearts with writing and just write your words on the other side.

 - Food safe marker

-Lay out your conversation hearts candy and write some sight words on them with your food safe marker.
-You will want to have 2 hearts for each sight word.
+Lay out your conversation hearts candy and write some simple words on them with your food safe marker.
+You will want to have 2 hearts for each word.
 The number of hearts you use for your game will depend on the age of your child.
 You will want to use more pieces if your child is older to make the game more challenging.

 My three year old is not reading yet, but she has been learning her letters, so I made a matching game with letters for her.
 You can really tailor this game to a number of ages and skill levels.